samarth52/apOS/README.md

 # apOS
 Advanced Pathology Operating Software

 ML system for detection of pathogens in microscope slides.
-(Currently tested with malaria database only)
+(Currently tested with malaria database)

 Written in Python (3.x)